sdiehl/write-you-a-haskell/006_hindley_milner.md

 ------------

 We will add an additional constructs to our language that will admit a new form of *polymorphism* for our language.
-Polymorphism is property of a term to simultaneously admit several distinct types for the same function implementation.
+Polymorphism is the property of a term to simultaneously admit several distinct types for the same function implementation.

-For instance the polymorphic signature for the identity function maps a input of type $\alpha$
+For instance the polymorphic signature for the identity function maps an input of type $\alpha$

 $$